 - EU countries must comply with the European Accessibility Act (EAA) requirements for e-commerce services starting in June 2025, underscoring the legal obligations for accessibility.

-- Accessible design in e-commerce can yield a significant return on investment by reaching more people and increasing the potential for sales and revenue.
+- Accessible design in e-commerce can yield a significant return on investment by reaching a broader audience and increasing the potential for sales and revenue.

-- Inclusive digital platforms like Shopify, WooCommerce, and Magento are leading the way in providing accessible e-commerce solutions.
+- Inclusive digital platforms, such as Shopify, WooCommerce, and Magento, are leading the way in providing accessible e-commerce solutions.

-Also, inclusive companies see 28% more revenue and better profits.
+Additionally, inclusive companies experience 28% higher revenue and better profits.
 They earn twice as much net income as less inclusive ones.

 A Business-Boosting Imperative